tgordon2020/virl-MGMT/README.md

 # virl-MGMT

 Python script to add OOBM VRF and interface config on device configurations from INE github V5 labs.
-There is a buch of stuff hardcoded and I didn't follow pep8 rules.
+There is a bunch of stuff hardcoded and I didn't follow pep8 rules.

 Read all files contained in the topologies subdirectory from where the script is run.
 I also have a utils.py file that contains some